Sharing is caring!

 - Chopped pecans or walnuts, toasted

-How To Make These Austrian Chocolate Cream Cheese Bars:
+How To Make

-The pan:
+The pan

-To tell you the truth, you have to cut them small, as they are quite sweet and satisfying, very rich and delicious.
+You have to cut them small, as they are pretty sweet and satisfying, very rich and delicious.
+The bars actually taste like a candy bar, a very, very good candy bar.

-The Crust:
+The Crust

-In a large mixing bowl, combine flour, brown sugar, cinnamon and butter.
+In a large mixing bowl, combine flour, brown sugar, cinnamon, and butter.

 Pour the cream mixture over the partially baked crust.